bumptech/stud/README.md

 Thanks to a contribution from Emeric at Exceliance (the folks behind HAProxy), a special build of `stud` can be made that utilitizes shared memory to use a common session cache between all child processes.
-This can speed up large `stud` deployments by avoiding client renegotiation.
+This can speed up large `stud` deployments by avoiding client renegotiation. `stud` can also be built with memcached support to share the session cache between several hosts.
+Keep in mind this support is somewhat experimental and hinders performances.

 Releases
 ---------